 Sanctions have been controversial and that, too, has proved beneficial: It has shined a light on Iran’s ideology, policies and actions at a time when most journalists reporting from Iran are either credulous or sympathetic to the regime.
 (To be anything else is hazardous to your health.)

 Over time, reality has been sinking in.
-Despite a vigorous propaganda effort by Iran’s apologists, 80% of Americans believe the regime’s nuclear program menaces the US and its NATO allies, according to a poll
+Despite a vigorous propaganda effort by Iran’s apologists, 80% of Americans believe the regime’s nuclear program menaces the US and its NATO allies, according to a poll taken this summer.

 Last week, Canada closed its embassy in Iran, gave Iranian diplomats in Canada five days to pack up and leave, and formally designated Iran a “state sponsor of terrorism.”
 A government statement was unequivocal: “Canada views the Government of Iran as the most significant threat to global peace and security in the world today.”
 The Iranian response was typical: A spokesmen for Iran’s Foreign Ministry spokesperson called the Canadian government “racist.”